Assault case against Billy Busch resolved

 ST. LOUIS COUNTY, MO -There is a deal to resolve the assault charge against beer heir Billy Busch.

-He’d been accused of punching a student at Chaminade last fall over a basketball dispute involving his son.
+He’d been accused of shoving a student at Chaminade last fall over a basketball dispute involving his son.

 The case was scheduled for Wednesday evening in Creve Coeur municipal court, but a court spokesperson said an agreement had been reached to settle the case.
 A final hearing to dispose of the case hasn’t been scheduled.